March 31, 2025.

 Graleth's nod was firm.
 "They'll lead future units.
 This design is strong.
 We can replicate it."

-I faced Graleth, a spark rising.
+Robert faced Graleth, a spark rising.
 "Graleth, you've stood firm, led with strength, guarded this sanctum with honor.
 You deserve a title to match."

 Graleth tilted his head, golden eyes narrow.
 "Title?
 What's that, Master Robert?"

-I grinned, hand on his massive arm.
+Robert grinned, hand on his massive arm.
 "You're more than Graleth.
 I name you Sir Graleth, Knight of the Sanctum.
 You'll lead your kin with purpose, not just strength."

-I chuckled, arms crossed.
+Robert chuckled, arms crossed.
 "You're a knight now, Graleth.
 You lead, protect, heal your kin.
 That sword shows your rank."

-He lifted the blade, light dancing on its surface.
+Graleth lifted the blade, light dancing on its surface.
 "I can shape stone, mend crystal, heal my kin."

 Sir Graleth knelt, his frame lowering with grace.
 "I swear to serve you, Master Robert, and the sanctum, with all my strength."

-He rose, steady as a hill.
-Nearby, Hamish's voice carried from a market stall, haggling over iron tools with a jest that sparked laughs.
-His broadsword rested nearby, propped against a crate.
-The naming power thrilled me, its pull strong.
-I could shape kobolds into warriors, brutes into knights.
-Yet naming Graleth drained me, my legs shaky.
-Naming shards like STEVE or DAVE might break me, their vast minds too great.
+The power of naming thrilled Robert.
+Its pull was strong.
+He could shape kobolds into warriors, brutes into knights.
+Yet naming Graleth drained him, his legs shaky.
+Naming shards like STEVE or DAVE might break him, their vast minds too great.

 "Moira?"
-I called, voice soft.
+Robert called, his voice soft.
 "You've been quiet."

-Her reply warmed my mind, calm but tired.
+Her reply warmed his mind, calm but tired.
 "You've given me as much work as I've given you, Vessel.
 My focus splits among new mages with the spark.
 Their questions, their thanks, need me, for you."

 Her voice held loss, a faint ache.
 "These clansfolk descend from those I guarded in Albion.
 Their honor, their heart, echo a lost home.
 Their survival ties to yours.
 I must guard both."